GiulioRossetti/ndlib/docs/custom/custom.rst

 	- ``ContinuousModel`` describes diffusion models with continuous states for static and dynamic networks

-    To avoid redundant documentation, here we will discuss only the former class, the second behaving alike.
-The ``ContinuousModel`` class will have a seperate section due to its extra complexity.
+    To avoid redundant documentation, here we focus on the common custom-model pipeline and then highlight the continuous-state variant separately.

 ============
 Compartments